LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 **method signature**
-   Logtalk selects the method/predicate to execute in order to answer a method call based only on the method name (functor) and number of arguments (arity).
+   Logtalk selects the method/predicate to execute in order to answer a method call based only on the method name and number of arguments.
    Logtalk (and Prolog) are not typed languages in the same sense as Java.

 **reflection**
-   Logtalk supports both *structural reflection* (using a set of built-in predicates and built-in methods) and *behavioral reflection* (using event-driven programming).
+   Logtalk supports both *structural reflection* (using a set of built-in predicates and built-in methods) and *behavioral reflection* (using :ref:`event-driven programming <events_events>`).

 **static**
    There is no ``static`` keyword in Logtalk.
 See the entries on *class methods* and *class variables*.

 **super**
-   Instead of a ``super`` keyword, Logtalk provides a *super* operator, ``^^/1``, for calling overridden methods.
+   Instead of a ``super`` keyword, Logtalk provides a super operator, :ref:`control_call_super_1`, for calling overridden methods.

 **synchronized**
-   Logtalk supports *multi-threading programming* in selected Prolog compilers, including a ``synchronized/1`` predicate directive.
+   Logtalk supports :ref:`multi-threading programming <threads_threads>` in selected Prolog compilers, including a :ref:`directives_synchronized_1` predicate directive.
    Logtalk allows you to synchronize a predicate or a set of predicates using per-predicate or per-predicate-set *mutexes*.

 **this**
-   Logtalk uses the built-in context method ``self/1`` for retrieving the current instance.
-Logtalk also provides a ``this/1`` method but for returning the class containing the predicate clause being executed.
+   Logtalk uses the built-in context method :ref:`methods_self_1` for retrieving the current instance.
+Logtalk also provides a :ref:`methods_this_1` method but for returning the class containing the predicate clause being executed.
 Why the name clashes?
-Well, the notion of *self* was inherited from Smalltalk, which predates Java.
+Well, the notion of :term:`self` was inherited from Smalltalk, which predates Java.